antonmilev/MagicInpainter/README.md

 # Inpaint Algorithms

 <b>MagicInpainter 3.0</b> fills in the pixels from the missing noisy regions using the data from the undamaged area in the same image, also called <b>low noise</b> area.
 Training, preprocessing or additional images are not necessary.
 Inpaint is done only with extracting valid image data from the image area with <b>low noise</b> and then using this data to fill in areas with <b>high noise</b>.
 This is done with assigning each pixel or group of several pixels to the so-called <b>image keys</b> or as some researchers call them <b>image features</b>.
 Image keys are extracted from the non-noisy pixels neighborhood and then used to find the best match for the corresponding noisy pixels.
-Thus, like many other problems for inpaint we use a <b>feature space</b> composed from collected before <b>valid image keys</b>.
+Thus, like many other problems for inpaint we use a <b>feature space</b> composed from the collected before <b>valid image keys</b>.
 So the process of extracting image keys can be called constructing the feature space and inpaint is then can be called the process of <b>decreasing image noise</b> using this feature space.

 Some of the parameters of the inpaint (available in Settings):